Skip to main content

 Understanding and utilizing Stream mechanism is only needed by advanced users.
 See the source code of one of the provided libraries for reference.

 A Stream command initiates the request.
 Once this command is received and accepted by the device, the & symbol will be returned indicating readiness.
-The host can now send the entire binary data, exactly to the required byte count.
+The host can then send the entire binary data, exactly to the required byte count, or float count.
+Keep in mind that a float is 4 bytes.